How to Help a Pregnant Teenager: Advice for Loved Ones

 Your daughter is already in a vulnerable position.
 Whether or not she has made up her mind about her unplanned pregnancy options, it is your job as her parent to support her in any way that you can.
 She has been mature enough to get herself in this situation, and you should help her realize that she is mature enough to handle the consequences of her decision, too.

 It’s normal to wonder what to do if your teenage daughter is pregnant.
 Here are a few tips for parents in this kind of situation:

-- Let her explain her story.
-While many teenage pregnancies are a result of consensual sex, there is always the possibility that her pregnancy is a result of rape or other unfortunate circumstances.
-Jumping to conclusion and shaming your daughter for premarital sex will only make the situation worse, whether or not the sex was consensual.
-Try to reserve judgement and remain calm while she explains her story and her decision, if she has already made it.
+While many teenage pregnancies are a result of consensual sex, make sure to listen to her story and determine if there are any safety concerns or anything of nature to worry about.
+Try to reserve judgment and remain calm while she explains her story and her decision, if she has already made it.

-- Support her in her plan moving forward: If your daughter has decided which unplanned pregnancy option she wishes to pursue, think hard about what kind of support you can realistically give as she moves forward.
-If she chooses an option you don’t agree with, think about how you will support her in the other options available to her.
+If your daughter has decided which unplanned pregnancy option she wishes to pursue, think hard about what kind of support you can realistically give as she moves forward, especially if she chooses an option you don’t agree with.
 It’s a good idea to reach out to an unplanned pregnancy counselor together to create this plan for her unwanted pregnancy.

 Teenage Birth Fathers

 Where there is a young pregnant teenager, there is also a birth father.
 It takes two people to cause a pregnancy, and the father of the child can be instrumental in supporting his child’s mother through this situation.